 Stepping it up

 This is already happening, but the current issuance is still falling short of what is needed to finance a future-proof economy.
 For example, reaching the current 2030 climate and energy targets set by the European Union will require additional investments of EUR 260 billion a year by 2030.
 A big number when compared to the total of outstanding green and social bonds.
 With EUR 27 billion outstanding, France is the biggest sovereign green issuer globally, followed by the Netherlands and Belgium, with almost EUR 9 billion and almost EUR 7 billion outstanding, respectively.
-Also, Italy and Poland have issued green bonds.
-Austria, Spain and Sweden consider issuing their first green bonds in 2020, and recently Germany announced its plan for two green bonds later this year, for an amount of EUR 12 billion.
+Germany raised EUR 6.5 billion in September this year with its first green bond.
+A further bond issue is planned later this year.
+Also, Ireland, Poland and Sweden have issued green bonds.
+Austria, Spain and Italy consider issuing their first green bonds in 2020.

 I see four reasons why now is the perfect time for governments and regions to issue or increase their issuance of such bonds: